PrincessG/Gilbert_et_al_2018/README.md

 # Welcome to the Readme file for Gilbert_et_al_2018!
-This is a repository for scripts, codes and data referred to in the manuscript "Filtering nucleotide sites by phylogenetic signal to noise ratio increases confidence in the Neoaves phylogeny generated from ultraconserved elements", which is currently in review.
+This is a repository for scripts, codes and data referred to in the manuscript *Filtering nucleotide sites by phylogenetic signal to noise ratio increases confidence in the Neoaves phylogeny generated from ultraconserved elements*(In Review).

 If you find this repository helpful please cite it using the following DOI: https://zenodo.org/badge/latestdoi/124963673

 Thanks & Cheers,

 PS Gilbert
 __________________________________________